TryHackMe: Common Linux Privesc – Walkthrough

 Answer: No answer needed

-Privilege escelation is the process of going from lower permissions to higher permission.
-This is done by exploiting vulnerabilities, design flaws or misconfigurations in applications.
+Privilege escalation is the process of going from lower permissions to higher permissions.
+This is done by exploiting vulnerabilities, design flaws, or misconfigurations in applications.
 This process is important, as we rarely gain immediate administrator access when gaining a foothold.
-When we get administrator access some of the things we can do:
+When we get administrator access, some of the things we can do:

 Questions